kyeryoong/cardvisor/README.md

 - *CardInfo* page was implemented using UseParams to show information of each cards.

 ### Ver 1.2.7 (2022/07/16)
-- Font has been changed into *SDGothic* series
+- Font has been changed into *SDGothic* series.
 - Transition and hover effects has been added.
 - *Service1Result* page was modified.